-As part of the project goals, the teams examined work processes and identified junctions that were potential safety threats.
+As part of the project goals, the teams examined work processes and identified junctures that were potential safety threats.
 Therefore, in the majority of hospitals taking part in the project, the rate of transfers from the ICUs to the wards increased during morning shifts in comparison with other shifts.
-This change is highly desirable and contributes to safety, since more senior clinicians are present during the morning hours, while other “off” shifts are staffed by fewer and less experienced physicians.
+This change is highly desirable and contributes to safety, because more senior clinicians are present during the morning hours, whereas other shifts are staffed by fewer and less-experienced physicians.

-The information transferred during shift changes began to include information related to patients awaiting transfer.
-The process of handoffs raised staff awareness regarding these patients, and their vulnerability and physicians' responsibility was discussed.
-A senior physician during the day shift or a specializied intern during the other shifts was chosen to transfer information based on the ISBAR method to their counterpart in the receiving ward.
+The information transferred during shift changes includes information related to patients awaiting transfer.
+As a result, this project raised staff awareness regarding these patients and their vulnerability.
+Physicians’ responsibility was also discussed.
+A senior physician during the day shift or a specialized intern during the other shifts was chosen to transfer information using the ISBAR method to their counterpart in the receiving ward.

-A uniform format was used for communication.
-This facilitates better patient specific preparation, thus enabling the receiving ward to prepare for a specific patient health characteristic and guarantees continuity of care.
+A uniform format used for communication facilitates better patient-specific preparation, thus enabling the receiving ward to prepare for a specific patient’s health characteristics and to guarantee continuity of care.

 4. Expanding the scope

-Expanding the method beyond departments in the initial pilot program.
-An awareness in the departments and a shift to an active approach of retrieving ISBAR information was raised in most hospitals in other handoffs beside the participating units.
+This method could be expanded beyond the departments included in the initial pilot program.
+Increased awareness in the participating departments and a shift to an active approach of retrieving ISBAR information was noted in most hospitals during handoffs between other participating units.

-It should be noted that, in the majority of hospitals, the process was expanded beyond the initial departments due to the requests and needs of different other units.
-This indicates a considerable intra hospital need for optimizing the information flow in patient transfers and the suitability of the ISBAR method.
+It should be noted that in the majority of hospitals, the process was expanded beyond the initial departments owing to the requests and needs of other units.
+This indicates a considerable intra-hospital need for optimizing the information flow during patient transfers and the suitability of the ISBAR method.

-Recommendation for success
+Recommendations for success

 Promoting the projects’ goals

-In order for a project of this magnitude to succeed, attention needs to be given to the staff to make them aware of the necessity of the project and developments in various medical fields should be planned ahead.
-Below are the recommendations arising from our experience on a national scale:
+For a project of this magnitude to succeed, attention must be given to making the staff aware of the project’s necessity and to planning ahead to incorporate developments in various medical fields.
+Recommendations for the following steps stem from our experience on a national scale include:

-Selecting the types of departments for implementation and investing time to motivate teams about the importance of the method and their vital role in the process.
+Selecting the types of departments for implementation and investing time to motivate teams about the importance of the method and the team members’ vital role in the process.

-Selecting project leaders and creating a peer forum where leaders can meet for the purpose of mutual learning and brainstorming.
+Selecting project leaders and creating a peer forum in which leaders can meet for the purpose of mutual learning and brainstorming.

-Selecting a method that suits the needs and characteristics of the hospital/participating departments.
-The criterion that the planners should base the handoff method, is that the information transferred in a concise, clear and practical manner.
+Selecting a method that suits the needs and characteristics of the hospital and its participating departments.
+The criteria on which planners should base the handoff method is that information is transferred in a concise, clear, and practical manner.
 The chosen ISBAR method in the current project meets these criteria.

-Selecting the tool and its customization to all participating departments.
-The ISBAR format should be specifically customized for each interface, and the format should be shared and agreed upon by both teams – the transferring and the receiving side.
-To this end, it is suggested to reach a consensus between all the project leaders regarding the format and the implementation method.
+Selecting a tool and customizing it to all participating departments.
+The ISBAR format should be specifically customized for each interface, and the format should be shared with and agreed upon by both the transferring and the receiving teams.
+To this end, reaching a consensus between all the project leaders regarding the format and the implementation method is recommended.

 Training teams

 New team members should be trained to deliver and admit patients using the ISBAR method.
-The training method that was proven most effective was a simulation in which feedback was provided.
+In this study, the training method that was proven most effective was a simulation in which feedback was provided.

-On-going maintenance
+Ongoing maintenance

-It is recommended to have supervision and observations concerning ISBAR deliverance, in order to maintain the process and guarantee its execution over time.
+To maintain the process and guarantee its execution over time, supervision and observations concerning ISBAR deliverance are recommended.

 Study limitations

-To our knowledge, this is the first national project in Israel promoting patients' safety based on standardized hand-off tool among physicians and nurses.
+To our knowledge, this is the first national project in Israel to promote patient safety based on a standardized communication tool for patient handoffs between hospital departments.